Tudiman555/ecommerce-store-api/README.md

 yarn start
 ```

-By default Server starts at: `http://localhost:3000`
+By default the server starts at: `http://localhost:3000`

 ---